This post is for couples who can feel the pressures of wedding planning stress or would like to avoid them.

 6 months to go

 Wedding planning stress comes in different phases and waves.
 But the last 6 months of planning your wedding can be especially stressful.
-This is when things start to get set in terms of ensuring your vendors and wedding party are in place when sending invitations and ensuring that your multiple wedding events are all taken care of.
+This is when things start to get set regarding ensuring your vendors and wedding party are in place when sending invitations and ensuring that your multiple wedding events are all taken care of.
 These are great reasons to ensure you have a plan for your wedding planning stress.

 On the day of your wedding

 What if you could reduce the stress of wedding planning at the very beginning by including these 5 steps in your plan?